crazyhottommy/scclusteval/README.md

   - adding checks for all functions. `stop` messages.
   - implement more visualization functions.
+  - plot number of cells subsampled for each cluster in each iteration in raincloudplot.
   - impurity metric for assessing cluster stability.
-  - plot number of clusters in each iteration.
   - read this post from Jean Fan from Xiaowei Zhuang’s lab
     <https://jef.works/blog/2018/02/28/stability-testing/>
     `getComMembership` function works on raw data matrix.
 It can be used